saifuddin-m/EQIP/index.md

 **WATER** | Waste Recycling, Waste Treatment Lagoon, Wetland Enhancement, Contour Farming, Integrated Pest Management | Roofs and Covers, Field Border, Silvopasture Establishment, Agrichemical Handling Facility, Vegetative Barrier

-[**To view individual practices use this explorer.**](https://sustainablefoodfarming.shinyapps.io/EQIP/)
+[**To view individual practices use this explorer.**](https://sustainablefoodfarming.shinyapps.io/EQIP/) *The data presented in this section reflect the fiscal year in which conservation practices were applied, which can occur at any point during the duration of the EQIP contract*
+*Note that there is some overlap between these groupings, since some practices address multiple resource concerns.
+Here land unit acres are counted each time a practice is applied on that land unit in the fiscal year.*